csalzano/disable-wp-new-user-notification/readme.txt

 Tested up to: 5.8.3
 Stable tag: 1.0.0

-This code disables the automatic email sent to the blog admin each time a new user creates an account.
+This plugin disables the email sent to the site admin each time a new user creates an account.

 == Description ==

-This plugin replaces the default wp_new_user_notification, the function that is called when a new user signs up.
-Typically, the code sends an email to the administrator.
-My code modifies the function so no email is sent.
-No other functionality is lost.
-The only purpose of this plugin is to prevent the new user notification emails.
-I wrote this plugin because I needed it for one of my sites that gets a few new users each day.
+Disables new user emails from being sent to the site admin.
+This plugin delivers this single feature only with less than 15 lines of code.

 == Installation ==